Wembley glory for the 96

 1972 - Emlyn Hughes nabbed his only full international goal as England beat Wales 3-0 in the British International Championships in Cardiff, up against John Toshack.

 1980 - He played in the same tournament, no longer as a red, as England drew 1-1 with Northern Ireland at Wembley, as he captained them for the last time.
 This was his 23rd full international as skipper, and 61st in total.
-Joe Corrigan, David Johnson and Terry McDermott all also featured.
+David Johnson, Terry McDermott and future red coach Joe Corrigan all also featured.

 Crazy Horse in fact turned out for England twice more on this day in history.

-1978 - He played with Ray Clemence and Phil Neal against Kenny Dalglish and Graeme Souness as England won 1-0 at Hampden Park.
+1978 - He captained Ray Clemence and Phil Neal against Kenny Dalglish and Graeme Souness as England won 1-0 at Hampden Park in the British International Championships.

 1970 - He played in a B international as England won 1-0 in Colombia.